Latest economic data confirms China’s recovery is gaining momentum

 For David Chao, global market strategist for Invesco Asia Pacific, excluding Japan, China’s consumption rebound will continue steadily in the future as consumers gradually spend the large amount of deposits they accumulated during the pandemic, paving the way for China’s economic recovery.

-Nevertheless, the SNB also pointed out that the manufacturing and non-manufacturing employment sub-index returned to contraction territory in March, indicating that the labor market could remain soft.
+Nevertheless, the SNB also pointed out that the manufacturing and non-manufacturing employment sub-index returned to contraction territory in March, indicating that the labor market might remain soft.
 In addition, manufacturing activity by small and medium-sized businesses moderated at a faster pace than that of large businesses in March.

 According to BNS’s Zhao, “companies still face significant problems such as insufficient market demand, tight cash flow and high operating costs.”